Skip to main content

 npx quorum-dev-quickstart

-Follow the prompts displayed to run Hyperledger Besu and logging with ELK.
+Follow the prompts displayed to run Besu and logging with ELK.
 Enter n for Codefi Orchestrate and private transactions.

 note